 The flange seal is usually but not always the cause of a leaky RV toilet.

-But before you go replacing your flange seal, you should know what else might be causing your RV toilet to leak around base.
+But before you go replacing your flange seal, you should know what else might be causing your RV toilet to leak on the floor.

-Here are other several possible Causes of a Leaky RV Toilet that might be leaving your camper floor wet:
+Here are other types of RV toilet leaks that might be leaving your floor wet:

 1. Cracked toilet bowl